Bentonite Clay Benefits and Uses

 Then Merry turns to Pippen and asks him how many he’d eaten.

-In the same way, bentonite clay actually swells to many times it size, so don’t over-consume.
-I read an analogy that made a lot of sense – this stuff isn’t like a Mack Truck that loads up and carries it out.
+In the same way, bentonite clay actually swells to many times it size, so don't over-consume.
+Bentonite clay isn't like a Mack Truck that loads up and carries it out.
 It’s a magnet that attracts things to it… so it gets bigger.

 Plus, it’s dense.
 Sometimes your colon will have a hard time pushing it through (especially if you don’t drink enough water).